 Switch - 1.
-Device that is the central point of connection for computers and other devices in a network, so data can be shared at full transmission speeds.
+A data switch that connects computing devices to host computers, allowing a large number of devices to share a limited number of ports.
 2. A device for making, breaking, or changing the connections in an electrical circuit.

-TCP/IP (Transmission Control Protocol/Internet Protocol) - A network protocol for transmitting data that requires acknowledgement from the recipient of data sent.
+TCP (Transmission Control Protocol) - A network protocol for transmitting data that requires acknowledgement from the recipient of data sent.